 This makes sense.
 If nobody is searching for the topic you are writing about, your post will never be read.

 As you can see, there is a lot you can write about that will inspire, motivate, and educate art collectors and artists.
 I could have gone on for days writing topics for you, but I think this will give you a good starting point.

-You will find that as you go down the list, you will think of other ideas you would like to write about.
+As you go down the list, you will find that you will think of other ideas you would like to write about.
 I recommend writing down any ideas that pop up in your mind.
-I have lost many great ideas because I didn’t want to spend the time writing it down.
+I have lost many great ideas because I didn’t want to spend the time writing them down.
 Now I will stop what I am doing to jot down a few notes.

 Before you write, go through the list and see what topic creates a spark.
 Start writing about that subject.
 You will find it easier to write about something you are motivated to write about.